Kleinburg: Parks and Recreation

-While Kleinburg does not have its own community centre, its residents make use of the Al Palladini Community Centre, located in nearby Woodbridge.
+Kleinburg is home to several parks, all of which are operated by the city of Vaughan's Parks and Forestry Operations.
+The largest is Bindertwine Park, east of town in the valley of the Humber River's East Branch.
+Trails branch out south for the William Granger Greenway - Humber Trail, that runs along the Humber River south into Boyd North, Boyd Conservation Area and Woodbridge.
+The Kortright Centre for Conservation is located off the East Humber River to the southwest in Vaughan.

 Culture

-Binder Twine is a festival held annually that attracts 25,000 people on average.
+Binder Twine was a festival held annually that attracts 25,000 people on average.
 This tradition began in 1890 by Charles Shaw Jr. who distributed binder twine to local farmers.
 Kleinburg also has a Christmas tree lighting celebration where the community comes together to donate to The Red Bow Campaign and the KARA Holiday Food Drive while waiting for the lighting of the tree in front of the Kline house.
 There is also Canada Day in Kleinburg and Cartunes in Kleinburg events which allow the community to celebrate the history of the village.
+It ceased being held as of April 2020.

-In film
+In Film

 Kleinburg is home to the Cinespace Film Studios (formerly Toronto International Film Studios), a centre for television and motion picture production.
 The TV show The Forest Rangers was filmed here from 1963 to 1965.
 A reunion was held at the studios in June, 2013 with Gordon Pinsent and nine junior rangers in attendance.

-Other films shot at the studio between 1960 and 1990 include: The Hired Gun, The Fox, The First Time, The Reincarnate, Mahoney's Last Stand, Equus, Recommendation for Mercy, Shoot, Welcome to Blood City, Death Weekend, The Shape of Things to Come, Rituals, Riel, Fish Hawk, The Amateur, Sesame Street Presents Follow That Bird, The Fly, The Wars, Love at Stake and Divided Loyalities.
-Television shows filmed here include: Hudson's Bay, The Forest Rangers, Hatch's Mill, The Adventures of Timothy Pilgrim, Search and Rescue, Matt and Jenny, The Great Detective and The Littlest Hobo.
+Other films shot at the studio between 1960 and 1990 include: The Fox, The First Time, Recommendation for Mercy, Shoot, Welcome to Blood City, Death Weekend, The Shape of Things to Come, Rituals, Riel, Fish Hawk, The Amateur, Sesame Street Presents Follow That Bird, The Fly and Love at Stake.
+Television shows filmed here include: Hudson's Bay, Hatch's Mill, The Adventures of Timothy Pilgrim, Search and Rescue, Matt and Jenny, The Great Detective and The Littlest Hobo.

 Downtown Kleinburg and the farmland surrounding it featured significantly in the 1st season of the 1971 television series, Dr. Simon Locke.